 Determining Caloric Deficit Needed for Desired Weight Loss

-There are 3,500 calories in 1 pound, so to help a client lose weight we need to determine the TOTAL caloric deficit needed and the TIME FRAME in which to create that deficit (first make sure that it is within that healthy weight loss range of one to two weeks, of course).
-Consider the following example: Your new client is a male whose spouse who is away for a few months for work.
+There are 3,500 calories in 1 pound, so to help a client lose weight we need to determine the TOTAL caloric deficit needed and the TIME FRAME in which to create that deficit (first make sure that it is within that healthy weight loss range of one to two pounds per week, of course).
+Consider the following example: Your new client is a male whose spouse is away for a few months for work.
 He wants to surprise her by losing the 15 pounds he has put on over the last few years.
 He has exactly 12 weeks to lose the weight, so what is the daily caloric deficit needed to achieve this goal?

 Step 1: Determine Total Caloric Deficit Needed for 15 Pounds of Fat Loss